How to Create a PTO Policy Blog Feature

 You may consider gradually increasing the number of leaves after the employee has completed a certain period of time at the company.

 Deloitte has a traditional leave policy.
-It has 39 days of yearly PTO, segregated under various buckets like privilege leave, sick leave, casual leave, and additional medical leave.
+It offers 39 days of yearly PTO, segregated under various buckets like privilege leave, sick leave, casual leave, and additional medical leave.

 Banked PTO

-Banked PTOs are similar to traditional PTOs.
+Banked PTO is similar to traditional PTO.
 Here, too, you can assign employees a set number of paid leaves.
 However, unlike multiple leave buckets, all the leaves are deposited in one ‘bank,’ and there are no segregations.

-Employees can take banked PTO from their leave banks for whatever reason and need not worry about how many leaves they have consumed under which bucket.
+Employees can take banked PTO from their leave banks for any reason without worrying about dipping into a specific bucket or type of leave.
 This PTO policy type is a good option if you’re a lean team.

 Accenture offers its employees banked PTOs for 13 to 27 days per year, depending on the level and tenure of the employee.